-In accordance with the Alternative Investment Fund managers Directive ('AIFMD'), information in relation to the Company's leverage and remuneration of Henderson, as the Company's Alternative Investment Fund manager ('AIFM') are required to be made available to investors.
-These disclosures, including those on the AIFM's remuneration policy, are contained in a Key Investor Information Document ('KIID') which can be found on the Company's website.
+In accordance with the Alternative Investment Fund managers Directive ('AIFMD'), information in relation to the Company's leverage and remuneration of Janus Henderson, as the Company's Alternative Investment Fund manager ('AIFM') are required to be made available to investors.
+These disclosures, including those on the AIFM's remuneration policy, are contained in a separate document called 'AIFMD Disclosures' which can be found on the Company's website.